exeluter/bnspatch/README.md

 ### Launcher features (private, in-progress)
 *Waiting on [**Harmony**][8] v2.x before making the source public.*

-- Fixes miscellaneous bugs and annoying behavior in the official launcher, such as:
+- [x] Compatible with all versions of NC Launcher 2 for NA/EU and KR.
-  * [x] Unnecessary localization files are no longer downloaded.
+- [x] Unnecessary localization files are no longer downloaded.
-  * [x] Textboxes on the login window no longer unexpectedly change focus.
+- [x] Controls on the login window no longer switch focus if a field isn't filled in.
 - [x] Disables AppInsights telemetry.
 - [x] Disables encryption on log files (only for debugging).
-- [x] Can Prevent the launcher from updating or repairing specific files.
+- [x] Can prevent the launcher from updating or repairing specific files.
 - [x] [Command line arguments][2] that are set on the launcher shortcut are forwarded to the client when it is started.
-- [x] Exposes a scriptable interface for certain events, e.g. to automatically pause a torrent client when the game starts and resume it when the game is closed, among any number of other potential uses.
+- [x] Exposes a scriptable interface for certain events, such as the game starting and ending.

 #### Planned features
 - [ ] Apply patches to `xml64.dat` and `config64.dat` automatically after installing new updates.